CrommVardek/polk-auction-core/README.md

 `docker volume create kusama-node`

+- Create the network if it does not exist already :

+`docker network create kusama`

  - Update and run the containers

 `docker-compose -f "docker\kusama\docker-compose.yml" up -d --build`

 ### Database

+- Create the network if it does not exist already :

+`docker network create database`

+- Update and run the containers

 `docker-compose -f "docker\database\docker-compose.yml" up -d --build`